Well, another new year has started. And, as usual, many people tend to start talking about “resolutions” and “goals” again.

 Surely I wouldn’t have done much the last 10 years without to-do lists?

-But seriously, I think the major things I’ve done the last 10 years would have happened without to-do lists anyway.
+I think the major things I’ve done the last 10 years would have happened without to-do lists anyway.
 Why?
 Because the things I did were REALLY important to me, and I was excited about doing them.

 If anything, the use of to-do lists for those things eventually made those important things feel more like chores than anything else.
 And that wasn’t fun.